Mike Renshaw

-Playing career
+Club career

 Renshaw grew up in Manchester before signing with Blackpool.
 He never cracked the first-team lineup but played regularly for the youth team against the likes of Manchester United, Liverpool and Everton.
 In 1967 at age 19, he answered a newspaper advertisement looking for top class young players interested in moving to the United States to play professional soccer.
 He sufficiently impressed Bob Kap at the trial to be offered a position with the Dallas Tornado of the newly established North American Soccer League.
 That team started pre-season training in Madrid, Spain in August 1967 before embarking on an unprecedented seven-month, twenty-nine-game world tour visiting over twenty countries.
 He gained a starting position with the Tornado during the 1968 season.
 At the end of the season, the league was in danger of collapsing and Renshaw returned to England, where he gained a trial with Margate F.C.
 He played one game, a Southern Football League Cup tie with Ashford F.C. on 23 December 1968, but decided to return to the north of England.
 He then moved to League of Wales club Rhyl F.C. for the remainder of the 1968–69 season.
 He returned to the Tornado in the summer of 1969 and remained with it until he retired in 1976.
 In 1971, the Tornado won the NASL championship over the Atlanta Chiefs.
 Renshaw scored the winning goal in the third, and deciding, game of the series, the only outdoor professional championship ever won by a Dallas soccer team.
 In 1975, he was in the starting line-up for the Dallas Tornado against the New York Cosmos in Pele's first game for New York (a 2–2 tie) later that season he scored against Pele's Cosmos in a 3–2 Tornado win at Texas Stadium.
 On a personal level, he was a second team All Star in 1970 and an honorable mention in 1971 and 1972.
 Renshaw was plagued with bad knees for several years and in 1976, doctors advised him that he could no longer play without risking lifelong damage.
 He took their advice and stopped playing professionally.

 In addition to his outdoor career, Renshaw also played indoor soccer with the Tornado.
 He was named the MVP of the NASL's first ever indoor tournament in 1971.
 He led the tournament in scoring with two goals and an assist in two games.
 A few years later he scored a hat trick against Philadelphia Atoms in a nationally televised game and was then named to the All Tournament team during the 1975 NASL Indoor tournament played at the Cow Palace in San Francisco.
 Renshaw went on to earn an 'A' coaching licence from the United States Soccer Federation, the highest qualification available in the United States.